CLICK HERE for the same image using a color correcting filter and Auto White Balance.

 Now the 20mm strip of glass is cut into three almost equal sections of 27mm.
 The breaks were pretty clean.
 I inspected the three pieces and selected the best to be used in the camera.

-This note is from Rui Alvaro who completed the modification: " …..the only difference I made from your procedure is that for cutting the glass I used a normal glass cutter since I found it a bit hard to make a deep enough scratch on the glass with a scribe to cut it.
+This note is from Rui Alvaro who completed the modification: " ..the only difference I made from your procedure is that for cutting the glass I used a normal glass cutter since I found it a bit hard to make a deep enough scratch on the glass with a scribe to cut it.
 I left the plastic protection on top of the glass and cut it.
 Later I used a carburundum stone to make the necessary adjustments to the sides."

-This note is from Denis Slattery who completed the modification: "I found that a small diamond-surfaced file was a (relatively) quick way to grind the piece to
+This note is from Denis Slattery who completed the modification: "I found that a small diamond-surfaced file was a (relatively) quick way to grind the piece to size, then finished with the wet-or-dry paper."

 General note: One modifier reported keeping the protective blue film on the glass to protect the glass while cutting instead of removing the film and using microfiber cloth as I did.